benhsz/parless/steps-to-implement.md

 This means that `(` will only visualize when there's a matching closing parens.
 Same goes for `)`.

-It may not be necessary to have distinct shapes for opening and closing parens, so you could one shape for both opening and closing parens.
+It may not be necessary to be able to distinguish imbalanced opening and closing parens, so you could one shape for both.

 So that `(...` would look like `●...` and `(...))` would look like `(...)●`.

-So it may not even be necessary to distinguish whether that imbalanced parens is opening or closing, as long as it stands out.

-Note: an exception may have to be made for parens when they are part of a string i.e. `"("` should show `"("` not `"◖"`.
+Note: an exception may have to be made for parens when they are part of a string i.e. `"("` should show `"("` not `"●"`.

 # Step 2

-Don't show closing parentheses pile-ups.
+Stop showing closing parentheses pile-ups and visualize them as ` ` (whitespace character) instead.

-If `(` are all visualized, it means the right amount closing parens are already there, so there's no need to show them anymore.
+If `(` are all visualized, it means the right amount closing parens are already there, so you can safely hide them.

     (define (factorial n)
       (if (zero? n)